 - Cover the bowl with a dampened tea towel and add in the oven.

 - Turn off the heat and let the dough rise for about 30-45 minutes.
-Or until the dough has tripled in size.
+Or leave it until the dough has tripled in size.

 - Add plenty of frying oil in a pan and heat over high heat.
 Fill a glass with cold water and keep aside (use this water to dip your teaspoon in, after each time you're about to take a spoonful of the dough, see next step).

 - Grab a handful of the dough, and squeeze it in order for it to get out at the top of your fist.
 With a teaspoon, scrape the excess dough (about a spoonful of a teaspoon) from the top of your fist and add it to the hot oil.
 Repeat this process to create as many donuts as you like.